FreeSoccerHDX/AdvancedWorldCreatorAPI/Methods/CustomBiome.md

 ###### ``` RegisteredCustomBiome rcb = AdvancedWorldCreatorAPI.registerCustomBiome(custombiome,replace); ```
 If replace is true you can change the CustomBiome-Settings and just run the registerCustomBiome again. <br>
-Without the replace-Parameter it won't replace.
+Without the replace-Parameter it won't replace the Biome-Settings.
+!NOTE: Replacing the Biome Settings won't work every time.
+Only use this Feature during development!

 ## Methods: